KyaMovVM/KyaMovVM.github.io/README.md

 It is only an example, credentials must be updated before use.
 GPU tasks can be prototyped using the [cuda-python](https://github.com/NVIDIA/cuda-python) library.

+## Interface documentation
+JavaScript functions are commented in the JSDoc format.
+Run `npx jsdoc -c jsdoc.json` to generate HTML docs inside the `jsdoc/` folder.

 ## Tests
 Unit tests for the backend script are located in `test_backend_tools.py`.